Skip to content

 Xijiang (西江): a visit to the Thousand Household Miao Village in Guizhou

-Xijiang (西江) is the largest village of the Miao minority in Chin.
-If you are planning to visit this place in this guide you will find some useful info.
+Xijiang (西江) is the largest village of the Miao minority in China.
+If you plan to visit this place, you will find some useful info in this guide.

 xijiang miao village

-As for the climate unfortunately it is true that it rains often but this adds a certain atmosphere to its beautiful landscapes.
-Although on my last trip I focused particularly on the Miao minority I hope to explore some of the other characteristic places in Guizhou.
+As for the climate, unfortunately, it is true that it rains often, but this adds a certain atmosphere to its beautiful landscapes.
+Although on my last trip, I focused particularly on the Miao minority, I hope to explore other characteristic places in Guizhou.

-Scattered around the province there are hundreds of villages more or less beautiful and more or less easily reachable but the most famous of all is undoubtedly Xijiang: Thousand Household Miao Village.
+Scattered around the province, there are hundreds of villages that are more or less beautiful and more or less easily reachable, but the most famous of all is undoubtedly Xijiang: Thousand Household Miao Village.

 A short introduction about the Miao minority